Returning Women Students: Making Google Work for You

 Tuesday, October 22, 2019 · 11:30 AM - 12:30 PM

 New to Google Apps or want to refresh your skills?
 Feeling overwhelmed by technology and feeling left behind?
 Wondering how you can harness the full capabilities of Google Apps to help with your academic success?
 Then this workshop, which is designed specifically for undergraduate adult learners, is for you!

-Through the support of DoIT, the Women's Center is excited to offer this workshop to returning women students before the fall semester kicks-off.
+Through the support of DoIT, the Women's Center is excited to offer this workshop to returning women students.
 Just like the workplace is becoming increasingly digital, so too is the experience of the college student.
 Collaborating effectively using real-time productivity tools is one way to enhance your academic success.
 This workshop will serve as a primer on various Google Productivity and Engagement Apps available to you through UMBC.

 Productivity Apps and skills the workshop will explore include: learning how to access Google Drive, creating and managing Docs, Sheets, and online Forms.

 Engagement Apps and skills the workshop will explore include: optimizing your Email, sharing and managing your Calendar, and conferencing live with others via video Hangouts.